 If you are planning to buy a 3D printer for miniatures, you will need to buy thin filaments on spools that are melted down and then sprayed, onto one layer on top of another layer, to progressively build up your model.
+So, what is the best 3D printer filament for miniatures?
+It’s actually quite a tricky question to answer.

 On the other hand, if you are going all out for maximum quality and very precise fine detail, for example on pure display pieces or miniatures that will be ornaments, then there are different options to choose from and you can go for something less tough.
+Do you want to make test prints – in which case something fairly affordable/cheap and biodegradable, like APL, might be a good plan?
+Then there are questions of how do you want to create color, or for example have a metallic look?
+In fact, the reality is that there are different kinds of filament for printing miniatures for each of those buying criteria and there is no single best 3d filament for miniatures.

 OK, so before you buy any filament for your 3D printer, and set up your first print on a C-reality Ender 3, or some other good 3D printer, stop and take a breath for a bit.
 You’ll want to make a researched and informed decision before parting with that cash.
 The good news is we did a lot of that for you already and took around 50 hours to review many candidates for the best filament for miniatures.
+We don’t believe in top ratings and reviews on anything without really digging down into the buying criteria and we generally couldn’t care less about topical brand buzzwords unless they actually are relevant.

 Having got that semi-rant out the way, and before going into full detail on our top 5, here’s our top 3 headline list of best filament for 3d printing miniatures.